Meet the Fellows

 Fr.
-Sadowski has worked in parishes in Belarus, the Russian Federation, Poland, and the UK.
+Sadowski worked in parishes in Belarus, the Russian Federation, Poland, and the UK.

-His academic area of interest is Christianity and the religions of the East, especially Islam.
-His current doctoral research focuses on the Trinitarian Dialogue between the Oriental Christianity and Islam.
+His academic area of interest was Christianity and the religions of the East, especially Islam.
+His doctoral research focused on the Trinitarian Dialogue between the Oriental Christianity and Islam.

-Educational background includes: M.A. in Theology, S.T.L., S.T.D. in Ecumenism and Dialogue from The Angelicum.
+Educational background included: M.A. in Theology, S.T.L., S.T.D. in Ecumenism and Dialogue from The Angelicum.